Is it Necessary to Purchase a Meal Plan in Tonga?

 - It’s often cheaper to pay-as-you-go if you keep an eye on menu prices and mix it up with dining at some cheaper restaurants/self-catering too.

-Note that many accommodations that offer meal plans, still offer free breakfast for guests.
+Note that many accommodations that offer meal plans, still usually provide free breakfast for guests.

 Other Dining Options in Tonga

-When you’re not hooked into the meal plan of your chosen resort, where else can you eat?
+When you’re not obligated to the meal plan of your chosen resort, where else can you eat?

-Alternatively, if you’re staying in self-catering accommodation, you can pick up groceries from supermarkets, fale koloa (convenient stores) and markets in the villages around Tongatapu, Ha’apai and less-so in Vava’u and ‘Eua.
-Learn more about self-catering in The Guide to Food Shopping in Tonga.
+Alternatively, if you’re staying in self-catering accommodation, you can pick up groceries from supermarkets, fale koloa (convenient stores) and markets in the villages around Tongatapu, Ha’apai, Vava’u and ‘Eua.
+Learn more about self-catering in The Guide to Food Shopping & Supermarkets in Tonga.